22 Captivating Detective Books You Won’t Want to Put Down

 I read this cozy mystery in one day.
 Maisie Dobbs is not your typical PI and she is the most unusual detective in this list of detective books.
 For a start, she is a woman working as a PI in 1929.

 She is smart, thoughtful, and fun to read.
-I was looking for a great mystery series and this hit just the right spot.
+This book will hit just the right spot if you are looking for mystery books or feel-good books to read.
 I cannot wait to read more books in the series.